Eventyret/vscode-bcdn/README.md

 This extension will solve the issue for you with a simple `!bcdn` + `TAB` and your up and running with a full template

+PR are open to make this even better!

 [![Visual Studio Marketplace](https://img.shields.io/vscode-marketplace/v/eventyret.bootstrap-4-cdn-snippet.svg)](https://marketplace.visualstudio.com/items?itemName=eventyret.bootstrap-4-cdn-snippet)